 Their high-quality newsfeeds make it incredibly easy for traders to stay updated with recent events and occurrences.

-Once you are comfortable using this platform, you will realize that this is a great stock screener to add to your trading tools.
+Once you are comfortable using this platform, you will realize this is a great stock screener to add to your trading tools.

-This tool alerts you towards large block trades occurring at or near the bid.
+This tool alerts you towards large block trades at or near the bid.
 It can help you understand whether investors are taking a bullish or bearish bid on security.

 Options Sweeps Bottom Line